SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 • Rohnert Park: Transcendence Theatre Company & the Santa Rosa Symphony performance at Weill Hall and Lawn at 7:30 p.m. with fireworks around 9:15 p.m.

-• San Rafael: Marin County Fair at 9:30 p.m.
+• San Rafael: Marin County Fair at 9:30 p.m., this fireworks display will run every night from July 3 - 7

-• Sebastopol: Fireworks on July 3rd at Analy High School and Football Field, fireworks at 9:40 pm
+• Sebastopol: Fireworks on July 3rd at Analy High School and Football Field, fireworks at 9:30 pm

-• Windsor (7/3): Keiser Park at 9:30 pm
+• Windsor (7/3): Keiser Park at 9:30 pm, gates open at 4 pm

 Additional Bay Area 4th of July Festivals & Activities in the North Bay

-American Canyon: Enjoy a parade, concert in the park, and fireworks.
+American Canyon: Enjoy a parade, a concert in the park, and fireworks.
 Runs from 3 pm to 10 pm at Community Park 2 at 20 Benton Way.

-Novato: The Novato Fourth of July Parade is in the Old Town District on Grant Avenue between Reichert and 7th Avenue, and has over 100 entries making it one of the largest in the San Francisco Bay Area.
+Novato: The Novato Fourth of July Parade is in the Old Town District on Grant Avenue between Reichert and 7th Avenue, and has over 100 entries, making it one of the largest in the San Francisco Bay Area.
 It starts at 10 am.

 Rohnert Park: This year's festivities at Rohnert Park's Weill Hall and Lawn begin with a kids zone starting at 4:30 pm, complete with carnival games, bounce houses, food, music, and more.
 Then, at 7:30 pm, the Santa Rosa Symphony takes the stage along with the Transcendence Theatre Company.
 It ends with a fireworks spectacular.

 San Rafael: One of the largest North Bay Celebrations is in San Rafael at the Marin County Fair.
-From June 30 - July 4, catch live music and fireworks each night at 9:30 p.m., more than 35 hands-on games for the entire family during the day and so much more.
+From July 2 - 6, catch live music and fireworks each night at 9:30 p.m., more than 35 hands-on games for the entire family during the day, and so much more.

 SF Bay Area Fourth of July: Fireworks, Festivals, and More